RiverGlide/CukeSalad/README.md

       @display = 0
     end

-Let's require our `CalculatingIndividual` in our `support/env.rb` file:

-    require 'calculating_individual'

 Then run `cucumber Examples/Calculator`.

 We now have our first passing Feature, without writing a single step definition!